 - Chill the peas in the refrigerator.
 This salad should be severed cold.

 - Mix together all the ingredients for your dressing and chill.
 This dressing will get a bit better with age so if you make it the night before you need it, it will give the flavors a chance to really work together.
-It does have a strong, tangy lemon taste.

 - Cook bacon and then chop into bite-sized pieces.
 Set aside.
 If you’re making this early or the night before you can also chill it.